itu-bdsa/lecture_notes/sessions/session_12/Slides.md

   - Requirements Engineering
   - Structural Modeling (class and component diagrams)
 - This week
-  - Structural Modeling (deployment diagrams)
+  - Structural Modeling (deployment diagrams) - I will move those slides to the other lecture
   - Behavioral Modeling
   - Documentation